-At MetLife, Lori Goodian, Director of Learning and Development for Global Functions, and her technology team discussed the trend of companies moving toward BYOD as a cost-saving tactic and as a practical means of connecting with employees, especially when it comes to the delivery of training.
+At MetLife, Lori Goodian, Director of Learning and Development for Global Functions, and her technology team discussed the trend of companies moving toward BYOD as a cost-saving tactic and way to connect with employees.

-Sixty-five percent of the organizations already support BYOD or are in the planning stage of doing so.
-Although mobile learning still has a long way to grow, more than 85% of business and learning leaders are optimistic that mobile technologies are likely to improve their organizations' learning in coming years.
+65% of organizations already support BYOD or are planning on doing so.
+Although mobile learning still has a long way to go, more than 85% of business and learning leaders are optimistic that mobile technologies are likely to improve their organizations' learning in coming years.

 Reinforcement is a continuous process.
-The organizations that embrace BYOD will have maximum flexibility for training, which can lead to increased profit.
-Many employees see no difference between professional and personal interests and have no clear boundaries between office or personal hours when it comes to training.
+The organizations that embrace BYOD will have maximum flexibility for training.

 Mindmarker differentiates 3 important stages for providing reinforcement: